Azazel5/Distortion-Regenerator/README.md

   - text readability near boundaries,
   - failure modes (partial page, heavy shadows, extreme perspective).
 - Track which fallback branch was used for each image to debug robustness.

-## Notes

-- This is an individual assignment.
-- AI tools can support implementation/debugging/documentation, but all submitted work must be understood and validated by the student.